 - 1/8 tsp ground cloves

-- In a clean bowl, whip egg whites with a pinch of salt, once soft peaks are formed, gradually add 1/2 of the sugar, whip until shiny and stiff peaks are formed.
-Don’t whip it too long though, you want the egg whites to retain moisture, turn the mixer off at once when stiff peaks are formed.
+In a clean bowl, whip egg whites (4), once soft peaks are formed, gradually add 1/2 of the sugar (100grams).
+Beat until shiny and stiff peaks are formed.
+Don’t whip it too long though, you want the egg whites to retain moisture.
+Turn the mixer off at once when stiff peaks are formed.

-- Using fine mesh strainer sift about 1/3 of flour into the egg yolk pumpkin mixture and carefully fold the flour in with a spatula, then add about 1/3 of whipped egg white mixture and fold in.
-Continue with rest of the flour and whipped egg whites, until no streaks are visible.
+Using fine mesh strainer sift about 1/3 of flour mixture into the egg yolk pumpkin mixture and carefully fold the flour in with a spatula, then add about 1/3 of meringue and fold iit in.
+Continue with rest of the flour and meringue until no flour streaks are visible.
 Be gentle and don’t over mix.
 You are looking for a light and airy batter.

 Fill your buttered and floured pans and bake until tooth pick inserted in the center comes out clean, about 25-30 minutes.
 Let cool slightly, remove from the baking pans, and cool completely before filling and decorating.